gecko-robotics/gecko/readme.md

     - GeckoCore is optional, if you know the TCP/UDS address, you can tell the pub/sub or req/rep where the endpoint is.
 GeckoCore is just there to make things easier and provide performance info
-- Serialization is done with `msgpack`
+- Serialization can be done with your favorite library, there are examples with `msgpack` and `protobuf`
 - Tools
     - bag: save data for replay later
     - topic: display pub/sub